Kaludii/ChatGPT-Turbo-SMS/README.md

 11. Run ngrok to create a tunnel to the Flask application:

     `./ngrok http 5000`

+12. Copy the webhook URL from the ngrok window followed by `/sms` and add it to the two Twlio sections, similar to 3A from the running locally section.

 ### Hosting the application on DigitalOcean (Using tmux to keep session active after console is closed)